Deerhunter: 2007–2009: Microcastle/Weird Era Cont. and Rainwater Cassette Exchange EP

 While touring the Microcastle album in the UK, Cox booked an evening in a studio and recorded what would become the On Platts Eyott cassette.
 This was released in two batches of 100 copies each; an edition of pink cassettes was given out to competition winners by his record label and orange cassettes were sold at a special Halloween concert in Atlanta on October 31, 2008.
 In a comment left on the Deerhunter blog on February 28, Cox announced that Whitney Petty was no longer a member of the band, stating:

-We will be a four-piece again for now.
+"We will be a four-piece again for now.
 Whitney is what you would call a 'free spirit.'
 She's also a great friend.
 Deerhunter is the four of us.
-We might have people come and go and that's just how we keep things interesting for ourselves.
+We might have people come and go and that's just how we keep things interesting for ourselves".

-While on tour, the band managed to release Rainwater Cassette Exchange, an EP of songs written during the Microcastle sessions, and "Vox Celeste 5," a Sub Pop single of songs from Weird Era Cont. and Microcastle.
-To promote the releases, they embarked on a short summer trek with No Age and Dan Deacon as the "No Deachunter Tour."
-Later during a performance at All Tomorrow's Parties 2009 Music Festival in September (curated by The Flaming Lips), Bradford Cox announced that the band will be going on hiatus to "devote time to some other things," calling the show their last "for a long time."
-During the hiatus, Bradford Cox continued with Atlas Sound and released his second album Logos, Josh Fauver resumed work with his record label Army of Bad Luck, Moses Archuleta enrolled in culinary school, and Lockett Pundt performed some shows in celebration of The Floodlight Collective, his debut album as Lotus Plaza released in March of that year.
+While on tour, the band managed to release Rainwater Cassette Exchange on May 18, 2009, an EP of songs written during the Microcastle sessions, and "Vox Celeste 5," a Sub Pop single of songs from Weird Era Cont. and Microcastle.
+To promote the releases, they embarked on a short summer trek with No Age and Dan Deacon as the "No Deachunter Tour".
+Later during a performance at All Tomorrow's Parties 2009 Music Festival in September (curated by The Flaming Lips), Bradford Cox announced that the band will be going on hiatus to "devote time to some other things," calling the show their last "for a long time".
+During the hiatus, Bradford Cox continued with his solo Atlas Sound project and released his second album Logos on October 19, 2009, Josh Fauver resumed work with his record label Army of Bad Luck, Moses Archuleta enrolled in culinary school, and Lockett Pundt performed some shows in celebration of The Floodlight Collective, his debut album as Lotus Plaza released on March 23, 2009.